 However, defining caps is no easy task.
 If governments impose too high caps they may lead to higher emissions, while a cap that is too low would be a huge weight on industries and consumers would likely have a price to pay too.
 Nonetheless, prices need to come up.
 The Carbon Pricing Leadership Coalition also states, in their report, that if the Paris temperature target is to be achieved, the carbon prices need to be around US$40–80/tCO2 by 2020 and US$50–100/tCO2 by 2030.

 A well-designed carbon price is an indispensable part of a strategy for reducing emissions in an effective and cost-efficient way.
 Carbon prices incentivize low-cost abatement options and can equalize marginal abatement costs3 across the sources and sectors to which the carbon price applies.
 They do so by creating incentives for markets to use all levers available to reduce emissions: the type of activity pursued, the structure and energy intensity of a particular industry or of the economy as a whole, and the type of fuel chosen.

 The quote above, from the Carbon Pricing Leadership Coalition, shows the importance carbon pricing might play in the fight for climate change and balancing GHG emissions.
 Pricing these emissions encourages producers to decrease the carbon intensity of the energy sector and other manufactured products.
-At the same time, these reductions bring along opportunities to increase profit (e.g. entering new markets) or save money (e.g. improving efficiency) and to foster innovation as well.
+At the same time, these reductions bring along opportunities to increase profit (e.g. entering new markets), save money (e.g. improving efficiency) and to foster innovation.